slash4-de/openstack/source/day1.rst

 OpenStack, what kind of cloud features can it provide, how it can be used and above all, you will see that how easy it is to be used!

-You will feel yourself that OpenStack is really a power full framework.
+You will feel yourself that OpenStack is really a powerfull framework.
 This is not all about OpenStack!!!.
 OpenStack can also be used for:

 -  Creating and managing virtual machine instances using different operating systems (Linux, Windows.. )